-CLEVELAND - The Transportation Security Administration discovered a loaded firearm at a Cleveland Hopkins International Airport (CLE) checkpoint yesterday afternoon.
+CLEVELAND, Ohio - The Transportation Security Administration discovered a loaded firearm at a Cleveland Hopkins International Airport (CLE) checkpoint this morning.

 While firearms may be transported in checked baggage (provided they are declared to the airline, in a proper carrying case and unloaded), they are prohibited in carry-on bags.

-“Passengers are responsible for the contents of bags they bring to the checkpoint,” said TSA Regional Spokesperson Mark Howell.
+“Passengers are responsible for the contents of bags they bring to the checkpoint,” said Mark Howell, TSA regional spokesperson.
 “Our advice is to look through bags thoroughly before coming to the airport to make sure there are no illegal or prohibited items.”

-This is the second firearm discovered at a security checkpoint by TSA officers at CLE this year.
-A total of 12 firearms were found at CLE in the calendar year 2015.
+This is the 16th firearm discovered by TSA officers at a CLE security checkpoint in 2018.
+A total of 19 were found last year.

 In addition to potential criminal charges, passengers who bring firearms to a checkpoint face civil penalties from TSA.
-For more information about TSA prohibited items, please check the prohibited items list and traveling with firearms.
+Please visit TSA’s website for more information about prohibited items and traveling with firearms.